 Comert was a member of the youth branch of the Republican People's Party (CHP), according to Hasan Akgol, a main opposition party lawmaker, cited by Turkish TV channel NTV.

-- Two people killed in Turkey clashes
+- Several killed in shooting at Turkey university

 - Turkey protests 'more Occupy than Arab Spring', says President Gul